 At forty-five-years old, I was consigned to age gracefully, but seeing those little age lines lighter around my eyes and mouth makes me as girly as a prom queen.
 That and the indigo blue mani-pedi I give myself by merely thinking how nice it would be if I had matching nail polish.
 All courtesy of the nanites, those fascinating artificially sentient floating microcomputers, like mites, burrowing into anything and everything.

 I then feel shameful and ridiculous engrossed in something so trivial and superficial with everything I’ve been confronted.
 I push the girly in me aside and focus on the rest, but not before asking the obvious question: “Where is my body hair?
 And this—”I lift a strand of my hair“—is way too long.
 And there are no pockets in this suit.
 Where are my pockets?”

 I get blank expressions in return.

-After learning to use the nanite virtual reality, Ami activates my virtual retina display, insight messaging, and embedded audio communications in the form of my personal artificially intelligent assistant or another one of those funky Saturnian symbols that look like runic alphabet emojis.
-I name my assistant Q in honor of a dog, a fawn-colored adorable Boxer I once knew and the better half of a boy-toy-friend I once embarrassingly and regretfully abased myself.
+After learning to use nanite virtual reality, Ami activates my virtual retina display, insight messaging, and embedded audio communications in the form of my personal artificially intelligent assistant or another one of those funky Saturnian symbols that look like runic alphabet emojis.
+I name my assistant Q in honor of a dog, a fawn-colored adorable Boxer I once knew and the better half of a boy-toy-friend I once embarrassingly and regretfully debased myself.